lerud/lerud.github.io/freqAndAmpModAutomate.md

 ---
 layout: default
 ---
 This example has just a single time span with a single carrier wave, and automated frequency and amplitude modulation.
-Frequency modulation is initiated instantaneously, where amplitude modulation is initiated with a ramp, utilizing the MATLAB function `linspace()`.
+Frequency modulation is initiated instantaneously, whereas amplitude modulation is initiated with a ramp, utilizing the MATLAB function `linspace()`.
 Contributions to the signal spectrum are evident from both the frequency and amplitude modulation.

 ```matlab
 % Some plotting parameters